|Composed for||Gävle Symphony Orchestra|

 23 February 2020 Colorado Springs Philharmonic conducted by Christian Reif – More info

 CANCELLED – 8 April 2020 Australian premiere by Melbourne Symphony Orchestra conducted by Håkan Hardenberger – More info

-6 December 2020 Finnish Radio Symphony Orchestra conducted by Hannu Lintu – Link to the concert
+6 December 2020 Finnish Radio Symphony Orchestra conducted by Hannu Lintu – Link to the recording of the concert

 11 February 2021 Oulu Sinfonia conducted by Leo McFall – More info